MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-238-Passenger-Equipment-Safety-Standards/subpart-D-Inspection-Testing-Maintenance-Requirements-Tier-I-Passenger-Equipment/section-238.307.md

 (i) The distance between the guard arm and the knuckle nose is not more than 51/8 inches on standard type couplers (MCB contour 1904), or not more than 55/16 inches on D&E couplers;

-(ii) The free slack in the coupler or drawbar not absorbed by friction devices or draft gears is not more than 1/2 inch; and
+(ii) The free slack in the coupler or drawbar not absorbed by friction devices or draft gears is not more than1/2 inch; and

 (iii) The draft gear is not broken, to the extent possible without dropping cover plates.